rule

 Text 31

-The mighty thing like a meteor falling from the sky was then by the supreme personality smashed to smithers o King, while he himself got the thunderbolt on his shoulder from a fuming Indra in an effort to cut off his head.
+The mighty thing like a meteor falling from the sky was then by the supreme personality [of Indra] smashed to pieces o King, while the demon himself got the thunderbolt on his shoulder from a fuming Indra who tried to cut off his head.
 (Vedabase)

 Text 32

-But the powerful bolt, the same weapon that before by the king of the gods so successfully had been used in piercing Vritrâsura [6.12: 25], could not even scratch his skin.
-That defiance by Namuci's neck was an extraordinarily wondrous thing.
+But the powerful bolt, the same weapon that in the past by the king of the gods so successfully was used to pierce Vritrâsura [6.12: 25], could not even scratch his skin.
+That defiance of Namuci's neck was an extraordinarily wondrous thing.

 Text 33